ronlanla/cover-client-js/docs/programmatic-interface.md

 Given an analysis identifier, returns the current analysis status, and progress.
 The possible statuses are: QUEUED, RUNNING, ERRORED, CANCELED and COMPLETED.

-The progress object returns the number of functions which have been analysed compared to the total number to analyse.
+The progress object returns the number of functions which have been analyzed compared to the total number to analyze.

 In the case of an ERRORED status, an error message object with further information will also be returned.